knassar/sate-cms/docs-source/content/sate-apis/types/plugin.md

 This method is called at render time, during the render pipeline of `page`.
 The `config` object contains any render-time configuration provided by the user for the plugin.
 Your implementation should return a single instance of your plugin, which will be injected directly into the render pipeline.

-This is your final opportunity to customize or configure the plugin object prior to rendering.
+This is also your final opportunity to customize or configure the plugin object prior to rendering.

 The Sate.Plugin prototype provides a default implementation which uses the `config` and attempts to match a plugin instance by `id`, then by `classes` and `type`, and finally locates the first instance by `type`.
 If it is able to locate an instance, it uses Sate.chain to merge in the `config` properties.
 If your plugin has no special render-time configuration needs you can omit this method in your implementation.

 If you do wish to do render-time configuration, or provide special handling for plugin instances pre-render, you can still take advantage of the prototype implementation by calling:

-    var obj = Sate.Plugin.prototype.objectToRender.call(this, config, page);
+    var obj = this.prototype.objectToRender.call(this, config, page);

 at the top of your own implementation of `objectToRender`.